How to write a successful Hotel pitch and secure free accommodation as a travel blogger. Read more on www.allaboutrosalilla.com

 Click here to get my exact email that I use to successfully land hotel collaborations.

-I feel extremely lucky to get to travel as often as I do and stay in some truly amazing hotels.
-Without successful collaborations I certainly would be travelling less frequently.
-I enjoy creating content for the hotels that I partner with and coming up with fresh and unique ideas on how to promote a property.
-Documenting an honest review of my stay helps me build memories of my travels.
+We feel extremely lucky to get to travel as often as we do and stay in some truly amazing hotels.
+Without successful collaborations we certainly would be travelling less frequently.
+We enjoy creating content for the hotels that we partner with and coming up with fresh and unique ideas on how to promote a property.
+Documenting an honest review of our stay helps us build memories of our travels.

-So I hope that this post has taught you how to write a successful Hotel pitch and secure free accommodation as a travel blogger.
-But more importantly I hope that it has taught you to value your worth as a content creator.
-Have fun reaching out to hotels you wish you work with.
+We hope that this post has taught you how to write a successful Hotel pitch and secure free accommodation as a travel blogger.
+But more importantly we hope that it has taught you to value your worth as a content creator and strive for paid collaborations.
+Have fun reaching out to hotels you wish to work with.
 If you don’t ask you will never know, right?
-I would love to hear your success stories.
+We would love to hear your success stories.

 Until next time you crazy kids!